-Sweet and creamy with a pretty raspberry swirl, these cheesecake bars are a low carb delight.
+Sweet and creamy with a pretty raspberry swirl, these sugar free cheesecake bars are a low carb delight.
 The almond flour crust is a perfect substitution for the traditional graham cracker crust and is very easy to make.

 This recipe was adapted from Carb Manager's recipe.
 But I like that it is very adaptable for different flavors.
 I made it with raspberry because that is what I had in the freezer.
 But you can easily make a simple switch up of berries or flavor of yogurt and the cheesecake bars will be delicious.

 Some helpful tips for making raspberry cheesecake bars:

 - All dairy and eggs must be room temperature to insure a smooth, creamy filling.
 If I've been in a hurry, I've put my butter and cream cheese (still in their wrapping) on the stovetop for a few minutes while it's preheating.
 The eggs can come to room temperature by putting them in a bowl of warm water for a few minutes.

 - Don't skip the coconut flour.
 It is needed to firm up the cheesecake filling.
 And it will also help to avoid cracks.